PTAssembler Documentation

 To rotate the image, move the cursor so that it is positioned over the blue line.
 (It is easier if you position the cursor at some distance from the intersection of the blue and red lines, rather than close to the intersection).
 Next, while keeping the right mouse button pressed, move the mouse to rotate the red and blue lines.
 Release the right mouse button once you have finished rotating the red and blue lines and the image will be redrawn so that the horizon line (i.e. where pitch=0) lies along the red line.

-It is important to note that Panorama Tools always outputs a final image that has the same amount of space above and below the red "horizon line" horizon and the same amount of space to the left and right of the blue "meridian line".
+It is important to note that stitcher always outputs a final image that has the same amount of space above and below the red "horizon line" horizon and the same amount of space to the left and right of the blue "meridian line".
 Because of this, some empty black space may be visible at the edges of the image, although this can be easily removed in an image editor once the final image has been created, and/or can be automatically removed by PTAssembler using the option to crop black space on the behavior tab of the preferences screen.

 The screen also contains the following controls: